Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Power model

 \subsection{Power versus clock speed and energy to solution}

-Direct measurements on the Sandy Bridge chip \cite{hager:cpe13} with the RAPL interface~\cite{intel-sdm-2013-03,10.1109/MM.2012.12} and the likwid-powermeter tool \cite{psti,likwid} show an expected strong growth of power dissipation with rising clock frequency.
-Although it is not clear what the actual dependence should be, measurements suggest a power law with an exponent between 2 and 3.
-In the following we assume a quadratic behavior so that the power dissipation is \bq W(f,t)=W_0 + \left(W_1f +W_2f^2\right)t\cma \eq where $f$ is the clock frequency and $t$ is the number of cores used.
-Since $W_1$ is usually very small we neglect it in the following.
-The part which is linear in $t$ is the dynamic power dissipation, whereas $W_0$ is the baseline power. $W_0$ may include contributions from the rest of the system, such as memory, I/O circuitry, network, disks, and cooling. $W_0$ and $W_2$ are determined by suitable benchmark codes; here we choose $W_2\approx 1\,\W/\GHZ^2$, $W_0\approx 23\,\W$ for the chip level, and $W_0\approx 73\,\W$ for the whole system (per socket).
-Note that we do not expect these values to be exact, but they are sufficient for a qualitative analysis.
+Direct measurements on the Sandy Bridge chip \cite{hager:cpe13} with the RAPL interface~\cite{intel-sdm-2013-03,10.1109/MM.2012.12} and the \texttt{likwid-powermeter} tool\footnote{\url{http://code.google.com/p/likwid}} show an expected strong growth of power dissipation with rising clock frequency.
+Although it is not clear what the actual dependence should be, measurements suggest a power law with an exponent between 1 and 3~\cite{hager:cpe13}.
+This is presumably due to a hard-wired, chip-specific mapping of the clock speed setting to the core supply voltage.
+Motivated by measurements on a variety of current Intel processor models, we assume a quadratic behavior so that the power dissipation is \bq W(f,n)=W_0 + \left(W_1f +W_2f^2\right)n\cma \eq where $f$ is the clock frequency and $n$ is the number of active cores.
+The part which is linear in $n$ is the dynamic power dissipation, whereas $W_0$ is the baseline power. $W_0$ may include contributions from the rest of the system, such as memory, I/O circuitry, network, disks, and cooling.
+The parameters $W_1$ and $W_2$ characterize the interaction of the code with the hardware in terms of energy consumption, and they depend on the code being executed and on the data transfers through the cache hierarchy.
+They vary by no more than a factor of two even across very different code characteristics on the CPU considered here~\cite{hager:cpe13} and can be determined by direct measurements at different clock speeds.
+Here we choose $W_2\approx 1\,\W/\GHZ^2$, $W_0\approx 23\,\W$ for the chip level, and $W_0\approx 73\,\W$ for the per-socket share of the whole system.
+Note that we do not expect these values to be exact (they even vary across multiple specimens of the same processor type), but they are sufficient for a qualitative analysis.
+Since $W_1$ is very small on the processors considered here, we neglect it in the following.\footnote{CPUs with a low nominal clock speed (e.g., Intel Ivy Bridge at 2.2\,\GHZ) tend to show a more linear characteristic, so that $W_1\gg W_2$. }